SNUPEL/2025_BLO_RL/README.md

         - occupied quay walls with preemption allowed

 #### 2.3 Reward
-- minimization of the total cost in the post-stage outfitting process
+- minimization of the total coss
 - a sum of three cost-related rewards
-    - **penalty cost**: the penalty cost for the delay in the delivery of vessels
+    - **Empty travel time**: the penalty cost for the delay in the delivery of vessels
-    - **moving cost**: the cost of moving the vessels
+    - **Tardiness**: the cost of moving the vessels
-    - **loss cost**: the additional processing cost
+    - **Block relocation**: the additional processing cost

 <br>